cloudmesh/cloudmesh-manual/docs-source/source/installation/install-generic.rst

     cms help
     cms gui quick
     cms admin mongo install
+    source ~/.bashrc # on linux, source ~/.zprofile on OSX or start a new
+                     # terminal and execute the next commands in the new terminal
     cms init

 Please note that the cloudmesh installer uses by default https.
 It can also use